Application Process for Dietetics Master's Degree

 To qualify for admission into the dietetics master’s degree, students must have already completed or meet the following requirements:

 - Bachelor's degree with 3.0 GPA in the final two years or approximately the last 60 credit hours

-To apply for the program, students must hold the credential of Registered Dietitian (RD) through the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics.
-Individuals who hold credentials offered by the following foreign regulatory boards are also eligible to apply:
+- Students must hold the credential of Registered Dietitian (RD) through the Commission on Dietetic Registration (CDR).
+Applicants who have earned credentials by the following foreign regulatory boards are also eligible to apply: